gitnacho/angular/aio/content/guide/testing.md

 ### Configure project for Travis CI

-Step 1: Create a file called `.travis.yml` at the project root, with the following content:
+Paso 1: Create a file called `.travis.yml` at the project root, with the following content:

 ```
 language: node_js